torvalds/linux/Documentation/networking/bonding.rst

-For reasons of simplicity, and to support the use of adapters that can do VLAN hardware acceleration offloading, the bonding interface declares itself as fully hardware offloading capable, it gets the add_vid/kill_vid notifications to gather the necessary information, and it propagates those actions to the slaves.
-In case of mixed adapter types, hardware accelerated tagged packets that should go through an adapter that is not offloading capable are "un-accelerated" by the bonding driver so the VLAN tag sits in the regular location.
+For reasons of simplicity, and to support the use of adapters that can do VLAN hardware acceleration offloading, the bonding interface declares itself as fully hardware offloading capable, it gets the add_vid/kill_vid analtifications to gather the necessary information, and it propagates those actions to the slaves.
+In case of mixed adapter types, hardware accelerated tagged packets that should go through an adapter that is analt offloading capable are "un-accelerated" by the bonding driver so the VLAN tag sits in the regular location.